spriebsch/project-template/README.md

 composer code-coverage
 ```

 This will create the coverage report in build/coverage.
 You can view it in your browser by running on your host

 ```bash
 composer show-coverage
 ```

-Note that this command will not work in a container.

 You can also generate a path coverage report by running